URS: A Unified Neural Routing Solver for Cross-Problem Zero-Shot Generalization: Experiments

+\paragraph{Performance on Seen VRPs} As presented in \cref{tab:indomain_8vrp} and \cref{tab:indomain_3vrp}, among comparable neural solvers, URS-STL achieves the lowest gap on 8 of the 11 VRPs while offering fast inference, highlighting the strength of the URS architecture when fully specialized.
+Although URS-MTL exhibits a performance degradation relative to STL variants, it remains competitive across all 11 problems.
+Using ATSP as an example, we attribute this drop to geometric structural inequality, which likely biases the model's learning capacity toward symmetric VRPs.
+While the lack of explicit constraint states yields weaker performance compared to ReLD-MTL and MVMoE, URS shows clear advantages when generalizing to unseen VRP variants (\cref{tab:zero_shot_main_paper}) and scaling to large-size instances (\cref{tab:largescale_variants_mainpaper}).

-We evaluate our URS model on zero-shot generalization across 96 unseen VRP variants, including 44 well-studied VRP variants from the NCO community and 52 newly introduced variants that have not been explored before.
-The detailed results are presented in \cref{tab:zero_shot_main_paper} and Appendix \ref{append:experiments}.
-On widely-studied constraints (i.e., C, O, L, TW, MD, B, BP), URS continues to deliver high-quality solutions.
-Notably, URS merely selects the next node from a given feasible candidates without any additional domain knowledge, making its performance especially meaningful.
-Benefiting from our UDR, URS can directly address previously unexplored variants while maintaining solution quality, which compounds asymmetry and PD relations.
-Without any fine-tuning, URS still constructs high-quality solutions for more than 90 VRP variants that are not seen in training, highlighting its strong zero-shot generalization ability.
+\paragraph{Generalization to Unseen VRPs} We evaluate our URS on zero-shot generalization across 99 unseen VRP variants.
+As presented in \cref{tab:zero_shot_main_paper} and Appendix \ref{append:experiments}, on 44 widely-studied VRPs with diverse constraint combinations (i.e., C, O, L, TW, MD, B, BP), URS continues to deliver high-quality solutions.
+Notably, URS merely selects the next node from a given set of feasible candidates without any additional domain knowledge, making its performance especially meaningful.
+Benefiting from our UDR, URS can directly address 55 less-explored VRP variants that compound asymmetry and PD relations.
+These results highlight URS's strong capacity for cross-problem zero-shot generalization without any fine-tuning.

+\paragraph{Scalability to Larger-scale VRP Variants} We conduct experiments on large-scale instances to validate URS's cross-problem scalability.
+Specifically, we generate five large-scale ($1,000-5,000$ nodes) synthetic datasets for each variant (CVRPTW, CVRPB, and OCVRPTW), and each dataset comprises 16 instances.
+We adhere to the capacity constraints specified in TAM~\citep{hou2022tam}.
+As shown in \cref{tab:largescale_variants_mainpaper}, URS consistently achieves the best solution quality, complemented by remarkably fast inference speeds, across various problem instances among all comparable multi-task neural solvers.
+Despite a significant increase in the problem scale (up to 50$\times$ the training size, $N=100$), the performance of URS remains stable, with no severe degradation.
+Remarkably, URS already outperforms the strong PyVRP with a carefully manual design on large-scale CVRPB instances.
+These extensive results show URS's strong scalability to large-scale complex VRP variants.